linebender/parley/README.md

 ### Swash

-Swash implements text shaping and [some miscellaneous unicode-related features](https://github.com/dfrg/swash#text-analysis).
+Swash implements text shaping and [some miscellaneous Unicode-related features](https://github.com/dfrg/swash#text-analysis).

-**Text shaping** means mapping runs of unicode codepoints to specific glyphs within fonts.
+**Text shaping** means mapping runs of Unicode codepoints to specific glyphs within fonts.
 This includes applying ligatures, resolving emoji modifiers, but also much more complex transformations for some scripts.

 Swash's implementation is faster but less complete and tested than Harfbuzz and Rustybuzz.